Ann Hui

 Hui has won numerous awards.
 She won Best Director at the Golden Horse Awards three times (1999, 2011, 2014); Best Film at the Asia Pacific Film Festival; and Best Director at the Hong Kong Film Awards six times (1983, 1996, 2009, 2012, 2015, 2018).

 Only two films have won a Grand Slam (Best Picture, Best Director, Best Screenplay, Best Actor, and Best Actress) at the Hong Kong Film Awards; they are Summer Snow and A Simple Life, both directed by Ann Hui.
 She was honored for her lifetime accomplishments at the 2012 Asian Film Awards.
 In 2017, the US based Academy of Motion Picture Arts and Sciences invited Hui to become a member.

 Early life

-On 23 May 1947, Hui was born in Anshan, a Chinese iron-mining city in Liaoning Province.
+Hui was born on 23 May 1947 in Anshan, a Chinese iron-mining city in Liaoning Province.
 Hui's mother was Japanese and her father was Chinese.
-In 1952, Hui moved to Macau, then Hong Kong at the age of five.
+In 1952, Hui moved to Macau, then to Hong Kong at the age of five.
 Hui attended St. Paul's Convent School.
 She grew up in an old-fashioned Chinese family.
-Since her grandfather and father both love classical literature, Hui learned to recite many ancient Chinese poems.
-When she was in college, Ann Hui worked in the student theater troupe performing as an extra, doing busywork and designing posters.
-When she had trouble she couldn't solve, she would go to the cinema to watch a movie.
+Since her grandfather and father both loved classical literature, Hui learned to recite many ancient Chinese poems.
+When she was in college, Hui worked in the student theater troupe performing as an extra, doing busywork and designing posters.
+When she had troubles she couldn't resolve, she would go to the cinema to watch a movie.